esx-framework/esx_core/esx_kashacters/README.md

 ## How it works
-> What this script does it manipulates ESX for loading characters So when you are choosing your character it changes your steam id which is normally steam: to Char: this prevents ESX from loading another character because it is looking for you exact steamid.
-So when you choose your character it will change it from Char: to your normal steam id (steam:).
-When creating a new character it will spawn you without an exact steamid which creates a new database entry for your steamid
+> What this script does it manipulates ESX for loading characters So when you are choosing your character it changes your **Rockstar license** which is normally **license:** to **Char:** this prevents ESX from loading another character because it is looking for you exact license.
+So when you choose your character it will change it from Char: to your normal Rockstar license (license:).
+When creating a new character it will spawn you without an exact license which creates a new database entry for your license.

 ## Credits